-States Bring in Record Betting Handles for Super Bowl LV
+States Bring in Record Betting Handles for Super Bowl LVBetting

 The Super Bowl has always been the pinnacle of the National Football League season.
 It pits the best team from each conference against each other in the title game that crowns the league champion each year.